cw-brown/350-Pyrite/Final/README.md

 ## Communication
 - **Protocol:** I2C
 - **Data Sent:**
-  - Floating-point distance and angle information (as bytes)
+  - Floating-point distance (rho) and angle (phi) information (as bytes)
-  - Command flag indicating if a turn should occur after reaching the marker
+  - phi = +/- 90 for left or right turn when at marker
+  - phi = -50 for hard stop
+  - rho = 99.9, phi = 99.9 for no marker detected

 ---

 ## Running the System
-1. Ensure the Raspberry Pi’s LCD shield is correctly aligned (left side matching the Pi’s SD card side).
-2. Verify that the Aruco marker used is included in the selected dictionary in the Python script.
+1. Verify that the Aruco marker used is included in the selected dictionary in the Python script.
-3. Upload the Arduino code to the microcontroller.
+2. Upload the Arduino code to the microcontroller.
-4. Run the Python script on the Raspberry Pi.
+3. Run the Python script on the Raspberry Pi.
-5. Place the beacon marker and start the robot from an initial position facing roughly toward the marker.
+4. Place the course markers and power on the robot from an initial position/rotation where no visible markers other than the first marker will be closer than 5 ft while seeking.

 ---

 ## Notes
 - Only the nearest visible marker is used for navigation decisions.
-- System requires manual setup of operational mode (`DO_TURN`) before deployment.
 - For detailed hardware wiring, refer to internal project documentation or hardware schematics.

 ---

 ## Authors
+- Parker Anderson
+- Bruce Bearden
+- Drew Barner
-- [Your Name]
+- Caleb Brown

 ## Date
-- April 2025
+- 4/28/25